guillermoaguilar/pyglet_tutorial/README.md

 * This repository contains a tutorial for beginners on pyglet.
 * It consists of an example game, space invaders-like, and instructions (as slides) that explains the use of pyglet and how to program this game.
+* You can watch the video of the tutorial done at the Pyladies Berlin [here](https://www.youtube.com/watch?v=wrWwD6DcSIs)

 ### Dependencies ###